 Getting Started with MemoryXtend

 In a traditional deployment, all data grid entries are stored in RAM to provide the fastest performance possible.
 However, while RAM performs better than SSD, it is also more expensive.
 As SSD gains in popularity, we see new scenarios where storing part of the data in SSD and part in RAM provides great business value.
+It provides the ability to scale the amount of data you store and handle with a relative small footprint in a cost effective manner, while maintaining high performance where the indexes are always stored in RAM.
 The MemoryXtend (blobstore) storage model allows an external storage medium (one that does not reside on the JVM heap) to store the Space data.

 Adding Tiered Storage to the Data Grid